Inference on Variable Importance for Treatment Effect Heterogeneity: Shapley Values and Beyond: Shapley values axioms in the context of variable importance for heterogeneous treatment effects

 Shapley values \citep{Shapley1953, Lundberg2017, Covert2020, Williamson2020, Verdinelli2023} are a widely used measure of variable importance, originally developed in cooperative game theory.
 They were initially proposed as a method for fairly distributing payouts among a group of cooperative players.
 More recently, Shapley values have been adopted in explainable machine learning to evaluate feature importance in predictive models.
 In the context of quantifying variable importance for heterogeneous treatment effects, the Shapley value for the $i$-th feature is defined for $\beta_\mathcal{V} \coloneqq \frac{1}{d} \binom{d-1}{\lvert \mathcal{V} \rvert}^{-1}$ as:

-We are defining the Shapley values with respect to a fixed version of the CATE $\nu$, which is unique up to $P$-almost sure equivalence.
+We are defining the Shapley values with respect to a fixed version of the CATE $\nu_P$, which is unique up to $P$-almost sure equivalence.
 The Shapley value is the only measure of variable importance that satisfies a set of axioms---namely, efficiency (distinct from its statistical meaning), symmetry, null player, and linearity---which are considered desirable properties of a payout function in cooperative game theory \citep{Shapley1953}.
 These axioms have also meaningful interpretations in the context of variable importance for heterogeneous treatment effects.
 In this setting, the efficiency axiom states that

 which means that the sum of the individual contributions of variables $X_i$, $i=1,\dots,d$, to the heterogeneity of the treatment effect---quantified by their Shapley values---equals the total heterogeneity of the treatment effect attributable to the entire covariate set $X$.
-The symmetry axiom states that if $\nu ( P; \mathcal{V} \cup \lbrace i \rbrace )(x) = \nu ( P; \mathcal{V} \cup \lbrace j \rbrace )(x)$ for all subsets $\mathcal{V}$ that contain neither $i$ nor $j$, then the effect modification due to covariates $X_i$ and $X_j$ is indistinguishable, and thus both should be assigned the same Shapley value when $X=x$.
+The symmetry axiom states that if $\nu_P ( \mathcal{V} \cup \lbrace i \rbrace )(x) = \nu_P ( \mathcal{V} \cup \lbrace j \rbrace )(x)$ for all subsets $\mathcal{V}$ that contain neither $i$ nor $j$, then the contribution of covariates $X_i$ and $X_j$ to treatment effect heterogeneity is indistinguishable, and thus both should be assigned the same Shapley value when $X=x$.
 The null axiom states that if the effect modification due to the covariate $X_i$ conditional on the covariates $X_\mathcal{V}$ is $0$ for all subsets of covariates $X_\mathcal{V}$, then the Shapley value assigned to $X_i$ should also be zero.
 Finally, the linearity axiom states that Shapley values are linear operators: if treatment effect heterogeneity is measured by a linear combination of outcomes---e.g., for outcome variables $Y$ and $W$, considering the CATE on $\alpha Y + \beta W$ for $\alpha, \beta \in\mathbb{R}$---then the resulting Shapley values are the corresponding linear combination of the Shapley values computed separately on $Y$ and $W$.